AnasDEV2005/HARISSA/README.md

 - If reused with mutation, a mutable reference is used.
 - If usage would break Rust’s rules, a safe clone is inserted.

+(not very sure about this part, still fleshing out the idea)

 This “copy on surface, borrow in secret” model keeps code readable while remaining performant and memory-safe.

 ---